MENU

 IRA — Trust Beneficiary

-1. Completed Trustee Change Form, if required to identify a trustee that was not previously identified to us.
+1. Complete Trustee Change Form, if required to identify a trustee that was not previously identified to us.

 2. Submit a signed Letter of Instruction (LOI) that includes where a check payable to the trust can be mailed.